OER Excellence and Impact Awards

 The OER Excellence and Impact Awards are teaching and learning awards that recognize outstanding work done by faculty at both UBC campuses who materially advance the use and impact of open educational resources in credit courses at UBC.
 The award program consists of one individual and one team-based award of $5,000 each year per campus.

 New!
-The deadline has been extended: nominations are due on November 14, 2024; all nominees will be invited to submit a full nomination evidence package by January 8, 2025.
+Call for group nominations; submit team-based projects or individual faculty for the OER awards.
+All nominees will be invited to submit a full nomination evidence package by January 8, 2025.

 2024/25 Call for Nominations